|PRICE of this fully inclusive 4 day tour is:

 ||NOT INCLUDED IN THE TOUR

 In the late afternoon we will make our way to Mossel Bay where we visit to the Post Office Tree and Diaz museum where early pioneers left mail for the homebound ships to Europe.
-We spend a leisurely afternoon at the swimming pool or stroll along the beach before enjoying dinner, and overnight at the 3* Mossel Bay Protea hotel (or similar).
+We spend a leisurely afternoon at the swimming pool or stroll along the beach before enjoying dinner, and overnight at the 4*

 The next morning we visit Botlierskop Private Game reserve where we have breakfast before departing on a game drive.
-Experience close encounters with Rhinoceros, Lion, Buffalo, and Giraffe, rare Black Impala and many other species on an exhilarating three-hour guided game viewing drive in an open vehicle over the 3000 hectare reserve.
-From the reserve we travel via rolling hills to Swellendam, which is full of romantic history.
-The town was founded by the Dutch East India Company in 1745 in order to exercise control over independent frontiersmen who migrated over the Hottentots Holland Mountains at the beginning of the 18th century.
+Experience close encounters with Rhinoceros, Lion, Buffalo, and Giraffe, rare Black Impala and many other species on an exhilarating three-hour guided game viewing drive in an open vehicle on the 3000 hectare reserve.
+From the reserve we travel via rolling hills to historic Swellendam.
+The town was founded by the Dutch East India Company in 1745 to exercise control over independent frontiersmen who migrated over the Hottentots Holland Mountains at the beginning of the 18th century.
 The district and town were named after the reigning Governor of the Cape, Hendrik Swellengrebel, and his wife, Helena Ten Damme.
 In time, a village was established and Swellendam became the last outpost of civilization on the eastern frontier.
 Our lunch today is at a restaurant in Swellendam (La Belle Alliance).
-We stop at one of the local Farm stalls before continuing on our scenic route back to Cape Town.
+We stop at one of the local Farm stalls before continuing the scenic route back to Cape Town.

 Enquire about ending your tour in Port Elizabeth.